cisco/cisco-yang-puppet-module/README.md

 The model path of the target node in YANG JSON format, or a reference to a local file containing the model path.
 For example, to configure the list of vrfs in IOS-XR, you could specify a target of '{"Cisco-IOS-XR-infra-rsi-cfg:vrfs": [null]}' or reference a file which contained the same JSON string.

 ##### `mode`
 Determines which mode is used when setting configuration via ensure=>present.
-If :replace is specified, the current configuration will be replaced by the configuration in the source property (corresponding to the ReplaceConfig gRPC operation).
-If :merge is specified, the configuration in the source property will be merged into the current configuration (corresponding to the MergeConfig gRPC operation).
-Valid values are :replace and :merge (which is the default).
+Valid values are `replace` and `merge` (which is the default).
+If `replace` is specified, the current configuration will be replaced by the configuration in the source property (corresponding to the ReplaceConfig gRPC operation).
+If `merge` is specified, the configuration in the source property will be merged into the current configuration (corresponding to the MergeConfig gRPC operation).

 ##### `force`
 Valid values are `true` and `false` (which is the default).
-If true is specified, then the config in the source property is set on the device regardless of the current value.
+If `true` is specified, then the config in the source property is set on the device regardless of the current value.
 If `false` is specified (or no value is specified), the default behavior is to set the configuration only if it is different from the running configuration.

 #### Properties